lab-cosmo/chemiscope/docs/src/python/gallery.rst

 Showing a widget in an example file is as simple as using :py:func:`chemiscope.show` in the example file.
-The widgets will be shown in a similar style as that shown in the :ref:`jupyter interface <jupyter>`, including the possibility of showing only the structure or map viewers.
+The widgets will be shown in a similar style as that shown in the :ref:`notebook widget <widget>`, including the possibility of showing only the structure or map viewers.
 In practice, this relies on the same custom RST directive used for the :ref:`sphinx extension
 <sphinx>`.